Themekraft/BP-WC-Vendors/readme.txt

 2. BuddyPress Members View

 == Changelog ==

+= 1.1.4 -  Mar.
+29 2018 =
+* Fixed a issue with the View Profile link in the vendor shop.
+* Updated freemius to the latest version

 = 1.1.3 -  Feb.
 21 2018 =
 * Fixed a redirect issue if logged in as vendor and try to access a member profile of a other user.